 Bidoon with reference cards are required to request permission from the Central System to Resolve Illegal Residents’ Status (informally known as the Central System, or Al-Jihaz Al-Markezi, in Arabic) in order to obtain basic forms of civil documentation, such as birth, marriage and death certificates.
 However, Bidoon who request documentation are often met with refusal on the grounds that the government has intelligence suggesting they have other nationalities.
 Others have told human rights groups that they faced requests for bribes for the provision of such documentation.
 Many are then told to ‘resolve their status’ by confirming their other nationality in order to obtain the civil documentation requested.
 However, by doing so they would forfeit any future claims to Kuwaiti citizenship.

 As is often the case in marginalized communities, Bidoon girls and women have been particularly vulnerable to discrimination and abuse.
-They have faced sexual harassment from government officials while applying for documentation At the same time, the government has failed to protect Bidoon women, whose marriages are often unregistered, from obtaining their legal rights upon divorce.
+They have faced sexual harassment from government officials while applying for documentation.
+At the same time, the government has failed to protect Bidoon women, whose marriages are often unregistered, for instance in obtaining their legal rights upon divorce.

 Since they are not recognized as Kuwaiti citizens, Bidoon children do not have the right to attend public schools.
 However, most children are able to receive an education through private schools.
 The parents are normally expected to pay 30 per cent of the school fees while the remainder is covered by charitable foundations, both public and private.
 Bidoon families may send girls to school every other year in order to afford to send a male sibling every year.
 Although this arrangement is certainly an improvement upon the situation of the late 1980s and 1990s, when many Bidoon children, especially girls, were excluded from education entirely, it remains the case that girls are more likely to miss out on education than boys.